 Mackintosh Tower, The Lighthouse, Glasgow

-There are some statues that mark their presence with a twist.
-And, this is one of them: the statue of Duke of Wellington in Glasgow.
+Some statues mark their presence with a twist, and this is one of them: the statue of Duke of Wellington in Glasgow.

 The statue is a part of the cityscape and famous with its cone on top of it.